miklevin/MikeLev.in/_posts/2025-04-08-ai-agentic-mode-debugging.md

 ## Understanding the True Value of AI Agent Mode

+> My mind was blown.
+I absorbed what it said:
+> "You don't need to `git reset --hard HEAD`!"
+> "Just give me hashes of a working state"
+> "And I'll diff 'em." *Had to contemplate* 🤯

 The important nuance to appreciate in this article is that the new `Agent` or *agentic modes* in AI-assisted editors isn't so much about going hog-wild coding (the fear) as much as it is about doing deep-dives into studying your code — and